Ezrnest/Ancono/README.md

-#Ancono
+# Ancono

-A Java-based Math library.
+An object-oriented Math library.

 ---